 In an effort to find a path forward, I remembered a comment that ironically was posted on the Hacker News submission of the exact same article.
 At the time, I must admit (as you can tell from my comment), that I didn’t really find it pertinent to my life.
 But now, I think it’s just as relevant as ever.

 The idea is simple: approaching your life in epochs or seasons, so that you can not only focus more effectively on one particular area of your life, but also have peace of mind when you put some things on the backburner.
-With this concept in mind, I’ll have overarching goals, but will focus on one, maybe two key projects outside of my full-time job.
+With this concept in mind, I’ll have overarching goals, but will focus on one, maybe two key projects outside of my core work.
 The rest?
 It’ll have to wait until the next season.

 Looking forward: A New Decade